-The predisposing factors which affect the population of the parasite on pasture are rainfall and temperature: Increased rainfall improves the development of the fluke eggs and the intermediate life cycle within the snail’s habitat.
+The predisposing factors which affect the population of the parasite on pasture are rainfall and temperature.
+Increased rainfall improves the development of the fluke eggs and the intermediate life cycle within the snail’s habitat.
 Temperature above 15°C results in rapid parasite multiplication (Bardsley, 2020).

-Nevertheless, there are reports of differences in seasonal prevalence of fascioliasis in Nigeria; In Oyo state, Nigeria Adedokun et al. (2008), reported a rainy season prevalence of 52.3% and in dry season, 21% was obtained.
-There are equally variations in prevalence of fascioliasis based on site of examination for the determination of the parasites.
-For example, by the examination of eggs of Fasciola in the feaces of cattle, Sunday et al. (2024) reported a prevalence of 27.5%.
+Nevertheless, there are reports of differences in seasonal prevalence of fascioliasis in Nigeria.
+In Oyo state, for instance, Adedokun et al. (2008), reported a rainy season prevalence of 52.3%, and in dry season, 21% was obtained.
+There are equally variations in prevalence of fascioliasis based on site of examination for the determination of the parasites??.
+What do you mean by site of examination...?
+For example, by the examination of eggs of Fasciola in the faeces of cattle, Sunday et al. (2024) reported a prevalence of 27.5%.
 In a post mortem examination of the liver in Oyo State, Nigeria, Ahmad et al. (2020) reported a prevalence of 15% in Zamfara State, Nigeria.
+Not clear.
+Oyo State & ZAmfara State at the same time??

-The determination of prevalence of fasciolias in Nigeria are traditionally by methods of post mortem examination of the liver tissues for adult Fasciola parasites and by the examinations of the content of the gall bladder and feacal samples for eggs of the parasites.
+The determination of prevalence of fasciolias in Nigeria are traditionally by methods of post mortem examination of the liver tissues for adult Fasciola parasites and by the examinations of the content of the gall bladder and feacal spelling samples for eggs of the parasites.

 This study considers that the traditional practice of cattle rearing in Nigeria could affect the outcome of prevalence of the parasites.
-Cattle rearing are done in Nigeria by herders who have wealth of experience in livestock farming and can identify many infections of animals.
-The herders have access to stock remedies such as ectoparasiticides, anthehelmintics, antiprotozoal and nutritional supplement which they can use without veterinary supervision.
-They resort to treating animals based on their own experience or through advice provided by fellow farmers, resulting in using veterinary drugs incorrectly (Gulwako et al. 2023).
-With the indiscriminate use of antihelmintics, cattle on routine deworming could be disposed for slaughter, not putting into consideration the expected withdrawal period.
-The objective of the study was to grossly, at post mortem, determine the prevalence of fascioliasis through examination of liver from slaughtered cattle and the examination of feacal samples for the characteristics eggs of Fasciola.
+Cattle rearing is done in Nigeria by herders who have wealth of experience in livestock farming and can identify many infections in animals.
+The herders have access to stock remedies such as ectoparasiticides, anthehelmintics, antiprotozoal, and nutritional supplement which they can use without veterinary supervision.
+They resort to treating animals based on their own experience or through advice provided by fellow farmers, resulting in using veterinary drugs incorrectly (Gulwako et al., 2023).
+With the indiscriminate use of anthelmintics, cattle on routine deworming could be disposed for slaughter, without the consideration of the expected withdrawal period.
+The objective of the study was to determine the prevalence of fascioliasis at postmortem through examination of liver of slaughtered cattle, as well as through feacal spelling examination.
 The study also investigated the severity index of infection of the liver tissues of cattle at the peak of the rainy season in Epkoma, Edo State, Nigeria.

 Materials and Methods